zacheryn/WeeklyCC/loc_counter/README.md

 A fairly simple program that takes in files as command line arguments and outputs the total number of lines, code, comments, and blanks in the files.

+This is Challenge #92 and can be found [here](https://codingchallenges.substack.com/p/coding-challenge-92-loc-counter)

 ## Usage

 ```